emanuelbalogun/lotide/README.md

 * `countLetters(arg) ` : Return the count of each distinct letter in the arg
 * `eqObjects(obj1,obj2) ` : Return boolean after comparing the equality of two objects
 * `eqArray(arr1, arr2) ` : Return boolean after comparing the equality of two arrays
+* `countOnly(allItems, itemsToCount)` : Returns the number of itemTocount in allItems